EmeryCSI/CSI-244F24_IA1_JavaScript-Review/README.md

 1. Create a function called `calculateArea` that takes the length and width of a rectangle as parameters and returns its area.

-2. Create an array of your favorite books (at least 3).
-Use the `forEach` method to log each book to the console.

-3. Create an object representing a movie with properties for title, director, and releaseYear.
+2. Create an object representing a movie with properties for title, director, and releaseYear.
 Add a method to the object that returns a string with the movie's details.

-4. Convert the following function to an arrow function:
+3. Convert the following function to an arrow function:
    ```javascript
    function multiply(a, b) {
      return a * b;